lalalic/parrot/readme.md

 command
 =======
-> update native code generation :
+> update native code generation : expo prebuild
+> ios>pod install : to refresh xcode project files, such as source, podfile, and etc. it should run after every change of new native file, pod spec file